Ottis Toole: Murders and imprisonment

-In 1976 Toole met Henry Lee Lucas at a Jacksonville soup kitchen, and they likely developed a sexual relationship.
-Toole later claimed to have accompanied Lucas in 108 murders, sometimes committed at the behest of a cult called "the Hands of Death".
-Police, however, discounted the uncorroborated claim of the cult's existence.
+In 1976, Toole met Henry Lee Lucas at a Jacksonville soup kitchen, and they likely developed a sexual relationship.
+Toole later claimed to have accompanied Lucas in 108 murders, sometimes committed at the behest of a cult called "The Hands of Death".
+Police, however, discounted the uncorroborated claims about the cult's existence.

 On January 4, 1982, Toole barricaded 65-year-old George Sonnenberg in a boarding house where he was living in Jacksonville and set the house on fire.
 Sonnenberg died a week later of injuries he sustained in the fire.
 In April 1983, Toole was arrested for an unrelated arson incident in Jacksonville.
 Toole confessed to the crime and was sentenced to 20 years in prison.
 Toole signed a confession stating that he and Sonnenberg had begun a sexual relationship and, after the two had an argument, Toole set Sonnenberg's home on fire.

-Two months later in June, his accomplice Henry Lee Lucas was arrested for unlawful possession of a firearm.
-It was then Lucas began boasting about the murderous rampage orchestrated by the two.
+Two months later, in June, Lucas was arrested for unlawful possession of a firearm.
+It was then that Lucas began boasting about the murderous rampage orchestrated by the two.
 At first, Toole had denied involvement but later began backing up Lucas's confessions.
 Lucas also backed Toole's confession to the murder of Adam Walsh.
 Journalist Hugh Aynesworth and others investigated for articles that appeared in The Dallas Times Herald.
-It was calculated that Lucas would have had to use his 13-year-old Ford station wagon to cover 11000 mi in one month i.e., around 370 mi per day, to have committed the crimes police attributed to him.
+It was calculated that Lucas would have had to use his 13-year-old Ford station wagon to cover 11000 mi in one month, i.e., around 370 mi per day, to have committed the crimes police attributed to him.
 Lucas became widely regarded as a compliant interviewee who was used by police to clear up unsolved murders that he had not been involved in, aided by Toole giving false statements in collaboration.

 During Toole's trial for murdering George Sonnenberg, Toole claimed that he did not light the home on fire and only signed the confession so he would be extradited back to Jacksonville.
 On April 28, 1984, a jury found Toole guilty of first degree murder and sentenced him to death.
 Later that year, Toole was found guilty of the February 1983 strangulation murder of a 19-year-old Tallahassee, Florida woman, and received a second death sentence; on appeal, however, both sentences were later commuted to life in prison.

-After his incarceration, Toole pled guilty to four more Jacksonville murders in 1991 and received four more life sentences.
+After his incarceration, Toole pleaded guilty to four more Jacksonville murders in 1991 and received four more life sentences.
+The murders of which Toole was ultimately convicted were those of John McDaniel, Jerilyn Peoples, Brenda Burton, Ruby McCary, George Sonnenberg and Ada Johnson, all of whom were killed in Florida between 1980 and 1983.